- What events does Corban host for parents?

-02.)
-Where can I find the academic calendar (last day to drop classes, spring break, etc.)?
-You can view the Academic Calendar here, or through the Registrar’s page, where you’ll find additional resources about courses, transcript requests, student support, and more!
+- Where can I find the academic calendar (last day to drop classes, spring break, etc.)?

-keep in mind that Corban University adheres to the Family Education Rights and Privacy Act, or FERPA, and may not be able to disclose specific information about your student’s grades, class attendance, or other protected information under FERPA.
+Keep in mind that Corban University adheres to the Family Education Rights and Privacy Act (FERPA) and may not be able to disclose specific information about your student’s grades, class attendance, or other protected information under FERPA.
 We encourage you to communicate directly with your student for this kind of information.

 Here are a few of our favorite ideas for meaningful care packages for your student: